 If one should imagine Hemingway’s life in Ronda, one must make an effort to come to terms with bullfighting.
 An amusement of theatrical display and an amalgamation of life’s suffering and glory, passion and death, and a kind of “horn-to-groin” sport.

 mean to the Spaniards.
-Hemingway may have expressed it differently when he said “There are some things which cannot be learned quickly, and time, which is all we have, must be paid heavily for their acquiring.
-They are the very simplest things and because it takes a man’s life to know them the little new that each man gets from life is very costly and the only heritage he has to leave – Death in the Afternoon.”
+Hemingway may have expressed it differently in his book Death in the Afternoon, when he said “There are some things which cannot be learned quickly, and time, which is all we have, must be paid heavily for their acquiring.
+They are the very simplest things and because it takes a man’s life to know them the little new that each man gets from life is very costly and the only heritage he has to leave”

 The next day, I decided to idle half of the day away at the hotel.
 I didn’t mind that the bathtub was made of copper and some furniture doesn’t match up perfectly – another reason why the room felt relaxed and somehow effortless.
 A walk in the patio, I could see the Andalusian landscape unfolding, with views of Ronda and the nearby craggy terrain all humpbacked in a poetic manner.
 The fast moving clouds seemed to smear the scenery, but a glimpse at the olive tress dampened by last night’s rain gave an invigorated feeling.
 It seems the place speaks out to you, urging one’s consciousness toward a new resolve.

 I drove back to Ronda that afternoon.
 But I didn’t come for the bullfight.
 Instead, I decided to appreciate Ronda by letting my feet take me, with no plans in mind of where to go next.
 Finding myself at the main square in Plaza de España on a cloudy day, I had another glimpse of the plunging El Tajo canyon.
 Not far from where I was standing, the bells at the nearby 15th century Holy Spirit church tolled frantically.